RobinGJonsson/Portfolio-Project-1/README.md

 - __Video__

-    - The video is at the bottom of the home page and shows a video that is ment to inspire people to start training
+    - The video is at the bottom of the home page and shows a video that is ment to inspire people to start training.

 - __Goals Page__